5 Essential Foods To Keep Stocked in Your Kitchen

-Whether it’s a pandemic or a natural disaster, it is important to stack your kitchen with essential foods that will help you face it properly.
+Whether it’s a pandemic or a natural disaster, it is important to stock your kitchen with essential foods when hunkering down.

 By being prepared, we are not encouraging panic shopping.
 However, we do encourage you to stock food intelligently in your kitchen by choosing longer shelf-life foods with good nutritional value.

 Healthy eating habits are highly beneficial for your immune system.
 Ultimately, the best thing you can do in an emergency — especially pandemics — is to remain as healthy as possible.

 To help you maintain a healthy eating plan, here are 5 essential foods to keep stocked in your kitchen:

 If stored in optimal conditions, dried legumes — such as chickpeas, different types of beans, peas, and lentils — can have a shelf life of up to 2 to 3 years, in which they will retain most of their nutritional value.